|

 You can interact with other students and learn together, if that's

 your thing.
 Plus, you can ask questions.
-In fact, I (your author)
+In fact, we (your authors)

 regularly teach such classes.
-I just want to make it clear that there
+We just want to make it clear that there

 is no requirement for this.